 1. Check the appropriate box

-[] Prelimir ary Information Sheet
+[ \( \)] Preliminary Information Sheet

-[✓] Definiti ve Information Sheet
+[ ] Definitive Information Sheet

-2. Name of Registrant a s specified in its Charter:
+2. Name of Registrant as specified in its Charter:

-Pilipinas Shell Petro leum Corporation
+Pilipinas Shell Petroleum Corporation

 3. Province, country and other jurisdiction of incorporation or organization:

 Taguig City, Metro Manila, Philippines

-4. SEC Identification N ımber:
+4. SEC Identification Number:

 14829

-5. BIR Tax Identificatio n Code:
+5. BIR Tax Identification Code:

 000-164-757

-5. Address of principal of office:
+6. Address of principal office:

-41st Floor, The Fina nce Centre, 26th Street corner 9th Avenue, Bonifacio Global City, Brgy. nig City, Metro Manila, 1635, Philippines
+41st Floor, The Finance Centre, 26th Street corner 9th Avenue, Bonifacio Global City, Brgy.
+Fort Bonifacio, Taguig City, Metro Manila, 1635, Philippines

-7. Registrant's telephor e number, including area code:
+7. Registrant's telephone number, including area code:

 (632) 3 499 4001

 8. Date, time and place of the meeting of security holders

-• Date 26 September 2022 (Monday)
+Date 26 September 2022 (Monday)

 Time Place 2:00 p.m.
 Virtual Meeting through Shell Operated Webcast

-9. Quarterly Report an n which the Information Statement, Management Report, Annual Report d other pertinent reports will be published through alternative mode one Corporation's website and PSE Edge:
+9. Approximate date on which the Information Statement, Management Report, Annual Repo Quarterly Report and other pertinent reports will be published through alternative mode distribution through the Corporation's website and PSE Edge:

 31 August 2022

-10. In case of Proxy Solid citations:
+10. In case of Proxy Solicitations:

-Name of Person Filin g the Statement/Solicitor: [N/A]
+Name of Person Filing the Statement/Solicitor: [N/A]

-Address and Telepho ne No.: [N/A]
+Address and Telephone No · [N/A]

-11. pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA per of shares and amount of debt is applicable only to corporate registrants):
+(information on number of shares and amount of debt is applicable only to corporate registrants):

-Title of Each Clas Number of Shares of Common Stock Outstanding or Amount of Debt Outstanding
+Number of Shares of Common Stock Outstanding or Amount of Debt Outstanding